WiFuchs/chatty/README.md

 # Chatty

 Chatty is a jQuery add-on that creates a chatbot-like experience from a json question format.
+[Live Demo](https://jsfiddle.net/wfuchs/6svdqpce/29/)

 ## Setup